モロッコ

 • Morocco - Merzouga

-• Camel transfer Upon arrival in Merzouga, switch to camels and head to the pre-arranged camp.
+• Camel transfer Upon arrival in Merzouga, switch to camels and head to the already prepared camp.

-• Sunset viewing In the evening, climb a nearby sand dune to view the beautiful sunset.
+• Sunset viewing In the evening, climb a nearby dune to admire the beautiful sunset.
 Afterwards, return to the camp.
 [English Guide]

 • Attachment Image from Itinerary Row: 55724